artofcod/company/README.md

 ***

-1) restore database into your system
+1) restore database into your system. database file is located into **sql** directory in the name of *aspire.sql*,inside project file.

 2) goto *company\private\db_crendital.php*.
 You will see this code.